 EMV® Secure Remote Commerce (SRC) is a set of specifications developed by EMVCo that enable the creation of a ‘virtual payment terminal’.
 It provides a foundation that will enable industry solutions for the processing of e-commerce transactions in a consistent, streamlined fashion across a variety of remote-checkout environments and consumer devices, including smartphones, tablets, PCs and other connected devices.

-This work is being developed with input from industry participants and will be available to all parties on a royalty-free basis from the EMVCo website once published.
+The EMV® SRC Specifications were developed with input from industry participants and are available to all parties on a royalty-free basis from the EMVCo website.

-In this Frequently Asked Question document, readers can learn more about the objectives of the EMV® SRC framework and specification, and the role of EMVCo and the wider payments community in their development.
+In this Frequently Asked Question document, readers can learn more about the objectives of the EMV® SRC Specifications and payment icon, and the role of EMVCo and the wider payments community in their development.

 This is a recording of the EMVCo Education Session on EMV® SRC, held on 2 May 2019 during ETA TRANSACT in Las Vegas.

 This document provides a high-level overview of the EMV® SRC Specifications.

 EMVCo hosted a free-to-attend webinar to provide an introduction to EMV® SRC, what it is, why it is needed, and how it could be implemented.

 In the first in our series of short webcasts on EMV® Secure Remote Commerce (SRC), Jorge Vargas from the EMVCo SRC Working Group provides a brief introduction to SRC, what it is and why it is needed.

 In this webcast, Karlie Alms, Chair of the EMVCo Marks Management Task Force provides a bite-sized introduction to the EMV® Secure Remote Commerce (SRC) payment icon and why it’s needed.
 Karlie explains how the icon facilitates easy consumer recognition of remote-checkout environments that use the EMV® SRC Specifications.